Air bag vest: Airbag standards for motorcycle riders

-In 2013, The European Union created a standard for motorcyclists’ airbags.
+In 2013, the European Committee for Standardization created a standard for motorcyclists’ airbags (EN 1621-4).
 It specified the minimum inflation speed, inflation duration, inflation volume and amount of force absorbed.
 There are two levels of performance: level 1 for airbag systems with adequate protection and level 2 for airbags with enhanced impact absorption.

-However, this European standard only concerns mechanically operated airbags.
-While the manufacturers of most electronic systems have certified their airbags to the European standard, it was not designed for them.
-Crucially, this standard does not consider the effectiveness of their computer algorithms.
+While the manufacturers of most electronic systems have certified their airbags to the European standard, it was developed for mechanically operated airbags.
+Crucially, the standard does not consider the effectiveness of their computer algorithms, in which crash scenarios the airbag will or won't trigger, or how well the manufacturer's processes keep the algorithm updated.

 Research by Raúl Aranda-Marco et al., published in 2020, found serious limitations in the European standard for airbags (EN 1621-4).

 In 2021, PIONEERS research found that a more severe test (compared to the European standard) was closer to an actual crash scenario.

 Airbag standards for horse riders

 Following a detailed research project funded by the Injured Jockeys Fund and conducted by independent test house SATRA in conjunction with the British Racehorse Authority, a standard was established for the use of airbag vests by jockeys, and an amended version covering the use of airbag vests for riders across all other equestrian disciplines.